-- a) The Scrum Master holds the responsibility for team organization, coordinating sprint meetings, and eliminating obstacles that hinder progress. - b) The Product Owner is responsible for delivering functionality during each iteration and constructing the product backlog. - c) Scrum Meeting: A scrum meeting is a short, daily meeting where team members discuss what they have accomplished since the last meeting and what they plan to do before the next one.
+- a) The Scrum Master holds the responsibility for team organization, coordinating sprint meetings, and eliminating obstacles that hinder progress. - The Product Owner is responsible for delivering functionality during each iteration and constructing the product backlog. - c) Scrum Meeting: A scrum meeting is a short, daily meeting where team members discuss what they have accomplished since the last meeting and what they plan to do before the next one.
 This type of meeting helps ensure that everyone is on the same page and that tasks are being completed in a timely manner. - d) Product Backlog: It is an agile artefact that captures what needs to be delivered in order to achieve the desired outcome.
 The product backlog items are ordered by priority, with the most important items at the top.
-As new items are added, they are placed in priority order based on their impact on the business. - SCRUM Process Flow - a) The team works on the set sprint backlog - b) The team checks for daily work - c) At the end of the sprint, the team provides product functionality - d) The product backlog is a list where all information is included to achieve the final-product
+As new items are added, they are placed in priority order based on their impact on the business.

+- SCRUM Process Flow

+- a) The team works on the set sprint backlog - b) The team checks for daily work - At the end of the sprint, the team provides product functionality - d) The product backlog is a list where all information is included to achieve the final-product process.
+It has become popular in recent years because it helps to improve communication, speed up project completion, and reduce risks.
+Following are some of the benefits of using agile methodology in your project.

-Benefits of Using the AGILE Methodology
+- Benefits of Using the AGILE Methodology